 Table 2 MCU and EVE Connection

-The “EvChargePoint” example project from the ESD 4.10 examples folder is used to demonstrate how the porting will be done.
-The “EvChargePoint” example is located at “$(ESD4.10 Installation Folder)\\Examples\\Advanced” folder.
-Here is a sample screenshot after it is opened in ESD 4.10:
+The “EvChargePoint” example project from the ESD 4.15 examples folder is used to demonstrate how the porting will be done.
+The EvChargePoint example is located in the “Examples\Advanced” folder of the ESD installation directory.
+Figure 5 is a sample screenshot after it is opened in ESD 4.15.